SNAP Benefits in Oregon: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in Oregon

-The maximum benefit amounts are updated each federal fiscal year by the U.S. Department of Agriculture.
-These figures apply to all states, including the Oregon SNAP benefits 2025 amounts.
+The maximum benefit amounts are determined annually by the U.S. Department of Agriculture.
+These amounts apply to all states, including Oregon.
+Here are the current limits and benefits to help you see what you might receive.

-Each additional person: Add $897 to the income limit and $219 to the maximum benefit.
+• Each additional person: Add $897 to the income limit and $219 to the maximum benefit, based on recent payment data.

 Eligibility Criteria for SNAP in Oregon

-To determine your Oregon SNAP benefits eligibility, you'll need to meet several requirements set by the state.
+To determine your Oregon SNAP benefits eligibility, you'll need to meet several requirements related to your household's circumstances.

 Download Benny app to save on groceries